-1 Understand Your Current Situation Counselor: Share with members the concepts of paying yourself first, automating savings, and keeping their emergency fund in a separate account.
+Counselor: Share with counselees the concepts of paying yourself first, automating savings, and keeping their emergency fund in a separate account.
 Suggest they make it effortless by setting up an automatic transfer through their bank or an allotment, time permitting.

-Step 4 - Make adjustments
+Step 4: Make adjustments.